The Cold Hand of Charity

 Alastair MacDonald

 Taken entirely from contemporary accounts, this is the extraordinary story of the Edinburgh Poorhouse, often in the words of the officials and inmates themselves.
-With tales that are shocking and poignant as well as amusing, the world of the Poorhouse is brought to life in this book
+With tales that are shocking and poignant as well as amusing, this is a very readable account for anyone interested in social history or family research.
+It is said around 1 in 10 people in Scotland have had an ancestor in the Poorhouse.

 Paperback £12.99